Brink en van Keulen

 Traditional Dutch Brass Chandeliers

-This is followed by hand grinding, sanding and polishing until each part has a brilliant golden sheen.
-This traditional method makes it possible to produce over one hundred authentic models with spans of up to 250 cm, the largest of which can weigh more than 300 kilograms.
+This is followed by manual grinding, sanding and polishing until each part has a brilliant, golden-yellow sheen.
+Over a hundred authentic models are possible using this craft, with spans of up to 250 cm, with the largest specimens weighing more than 300 kilograms.

 These heavier versions have acquired a worldwide reputation in the past 60 years.
 In many palaces, churches and museums they are the shining centerpiece.Contact Us